Gautam-211/VeersaProject/README.md

-# 🩺 AppointMed – Smart Medical Appointment App (Backend)
+# 🩺 AppointMed – Smart Medical Appointment App (Frontend)

 This repository contains the backend code for **AppointMed**, a full-stack, AI-assisted medical appointment mobile application.
 The backend enables user management, doctor discovery based on symptoms and geolocation, and appointment scheduling features.